 About The Author – Dominique Durosier

-Based between Vancouver, BC and Istanbul, Turkey, Dominique is multi-disciplined Graphic Designer with a passion for all aspects of design including poster design, fashion editorial and print work.
-She believes that art should intricately reveal the core of who we are… and that is the beauty of art – vulnerability and honesty.
+Native of Vancouver, BC but living in Istanbul, Turkey, Dominique is multi-disciplined Graphic Designer with a passion for all aspects of design including poster design, fashion editorial and print work.
+She believes that art should intricately reveal the core of who we are.
 Check out her Website and Instagram.